notacodebro/devnet-1191/use_case_2/README.md

 # Health Check Script
-A health check script to make our day much more pleasant and to be used for the daily health check.
-The iniital function of this scripts are as follows:
+A daily health check script to make our day much more pleasant.
+The inital functions of this scripts are as follows:
 * Checks Catalyst Center for overall network health
-* Checks each client reporting a health score below 6 and reports relavant details
+* Checks each client reporting a health score below 6 and reports relevant details
-* individual client check
+* Individual client check

 # Usage